-Although the gap has gotten much smaller since Medicare Part D was introduced in 2006, there still may be a difference in what you pay during your initial coverage compared to what you might pay while caught in the coverage gap.
+Although the gap has gotten much smaller since Medicare Part D was introduced in 2006, there still may be a difference in what you pay during your initial coverage compared with what you might pay while caught in the coverage gap.

-Once you’ve paid the deductible, you still need to cover your co-insurance (also called co-payment) amount (depending on your drug plan), but Medicare will pay the rest.
+Once you’ve paid the deductible, you may still need to cover your co-insurance (also called co-payment) amount.
+Medicare will pay the rest.
 Co-insurance is usually a percentage (for example, 20 percent) of the cost of the drug.
-If you pay co-insurance, these amounts may vary throughout the year due to changes in the drug’s total cost
+If you pay co-insurance, these amounts may vary throughout the year due to changes in the drug’s total cost.

 Once you are in the coverage gap, your yearly deductible and co-insurance payments count toward the amount you need to pay to reach catastrophic coverage.
 The amount of out-of-pocket costs that you have to pay to reach catastrophic coverage will vary, depending on the type of drugs you take.

-Bear in mind that only payments for drugs that are covered by your plan count towards the out-of-pocket threshold.
+Bear in mind that only payments for drugs that are covered by your plan count toward the out-of-pocket threshold.
 Your premium and the portion of the drug cost that Medicare pays do not count toward reaching catastrophic coverage, either.
 Also, any help with paying for Medicare Part D costs that you receive from an employer health plan or other insurance does not count toward this limit.